cpchalk/gpcheckx/README.md

 The gpcheckx options -diagonals s e l  and -diff2name 'diff2suffix' are provided to implement steps S1 and S4 of the  above procedure.
-The option '-diagonal s e l' indicates that diagonals are to be calculated and added to gpname.diff2'diff2suffix' according to the filter s(tart word difference), e(nd word difference and l(imit or maximimum total of diagonals).
+The option '-diagonals s e l' indicates that diagonals are to be calculated and added to gpname.diff2'diff2suffix' according to the filter s(tart word difference), e(nd word difference and l(imit or maximimum total of diagonals).